 The actions undertaken to support Goal 1 have yielded a range of outcomes, with areas of clear growth alongside others requiring further strategic attention.
 The overall focus on enhancing personalized learning, college and career readiness (CCR), and equitable academic support, especially for historically underserved student groups, has set a strong foundation.
-However, key metrics indicate the need to adjust and intensify implementation in certain areas, including students with Disabilities (SWD), and students pursuing AP exams and CTE pathways.
+However, key metrics indicate the need to adjust and intensify implementation in certain areas, including for English Learners (ELs), Students with Disabilities (SWD), and students pursuing AP exams and CTE pathways.

-College and Career Readiness - Moderately Effective
+College and Career Readiness - Emerging Effectiveness

-The school made measurable progress in increasing College and Career Indicator (CCI) performance.
-Rates rose to 76.9% as a result of expanded course offerings, synchronous instruction, and improved counseling supports.
-Yet, despite these gains, CTE pathway completion remains low, and A-G completion growth has been incremental.
-The slower pace of growth is largely attributed to student preference for non-A-G options and delayed implementation of internal capstone courses in CTE programs?.
+In increasing College and Career Indication performance, the school's progress took a slight dip, dropping to 61%.
+However, expanded course offerings, synchronous instruction, and improved counseling supports are already in place for improvement.
+CTE pathway completion remains low, and A-G completion growth has been incremental.
+The slower pace of growth is largely attributed to student preference for non-A-G options and delayed implementation of internal capstone courses in CTE programs.

-Career Technical Education (CTE) Pathway Completion - Emerging Effectiveness with Accessibility Gains

-The CTE pathway completion metric is designed to reflect not only student vocational success but also engagement with career-readiness programming.
+Career Technical Education (CTE) Pathway Completion - Emerging Effectiveness with Accessibility Gains The CTE pathway completion metric is designed to reflect not only student vocational success but also engagement with career-readiness programming.
 Historically, Sage Oak's CTE pathway completion numbers have appeared low.
 However, this does not fully represent the program's progress or student participation.
 While traditional completion rates remain modest due to technical and structural factors, student engagement is growing, and expanded access strategies-like internal capstones and internships-are expected to significantly increase future completions and readiness.